 Any significant religious change and diversity for the eastern hemisphere in this older world came about primarily through invasions and alien political conquests and takeovers.
-For quite a time the two side-by-side dominant empires of Rome and Parthia were the major vectors of different religious influence because of their necessary need for police, military and political control of their far-flung territories.
-Of course, a certain level of international trade via caravans and ships was the other vector.
+For quite a time in Europe and Western Asia the two side-by-side dominant empires of Rome and Parthia were the major vectors of different religious influence because of their necessary need for police, military and political control of their far-flung territories.
+Of course, a certain level of international trade via caravans and ships was the other vector, especially in the outer areas..
 Before Christianity, outside of military conquest there was almost no evangelistic outreach to other cultures and peoples.

 In contrast, currently, those persons in the world with access to all the mass media are confronted with an overwhelming welter of religious and scientific paradigms, ideas and beliefs.
-Supposedly, there are over a billion websites now, millions of book titles in print, and the global community has now been spiritually fragmented into over 100,000 different identifiable religions.
-There is no discernable sign that it is going to get less complex, no sign of any crystallization around any one religious philosophy.
+Supposedly, there are over a billion websites now, billions of book titles in print, and the global community has now been spiritually fragmented into over 100,000 different identifiable religions.
+There seems to be no discernable sign that it is going to get less complex, no sign of any crystallization around any one religious philosophy.